mgs255/handel/ReadMe.md

 * scenarios (map):  a map of scenario names to services.
 Each entry can be either the name of a fragment file (in the template directory without the yml extension) or another scenario.
-* volume-init: List of name,source,target objects.
+* volume-init: List of name, source, target objects.
+The source can be either a path to a file on the local filesystem or it can be a S3 URI.
+Environment variables will be expanded if found.

 As an example: